In addition to completing an application, students must supply the following items for admission:

-Conditional Admission may be authorized, based upon a recommendation from the department or by the Assistant Provost of Graduate Education and Research, for students who do not meet the requirements of regular admission.
+Conditional Admission may be authorized, based upon a recommendation from the department or by the Director of Graduate Education and Research, for students who do not meet the requirements of regular admission.
 Conditional admission can be granted to students in their final semester or session of enrollment in an undergraduate program if the academic record is satisfactory, based on the final transcript sent by the student.
 The conditions for regular admission are recorded on the letter of admission that is sent to the applicant.
 Students who fail to meet the conditions of their admission by the completion of 12 semester hours of graduate credit are denied further registration.
-The determining factors for the conditions of admission are the responsibility of the assigned adviser with the endorsement of the appropriate department head and the Assistant Provost of Graduate Education and Research.
+The determining factors for the conditions of admission are the responsibility of the assigned adviser with the endorsement of the appropriate department head and the Director of Graduate Education and Research.
 Students will not be granted regular admission status until all the requirements and conditions for regular admission have been met.

 Non-Degree Admission is granted to students who do not wish to obtain a graduate degree, but have an interest in work beyond the baccalaureate degree, or who graduated from a non-accredited undergraduate program.
 Included in this category are those students selecting special workshops or those who wish to pursue additional study for educational benefits.
 Students who are non-degree can later elect to change to a degree seeking program by submitting an application to that program.

 Certification or Endorsements Admission is granted to education students seeking professional teacher certification, professional development, or endorsements but not wishing to pursue a master’s degree.
-Students must meet all admission requirements of the School of Education, Leadership and Public Service and the Office of Graduate Education.
 Admission for certification or endorsement in no way assures subsequent admission to a degree program.
-A student who wishes to later apply for regular admission to a degree program must file a Request for Change of Curriculum form with the Office of Graduate Education for review by the appropriate department.
+A student who wishes to later apply for regular admission to a degree program must fill out an application for that program.
 All admission requirements of the school and the Office of Graduate Education must also be met.